lonySp/go-blockchain/README.md

 8. The added RPC functionality includes processing decoded messages and broadcasting transactions.
 9. Change the encoding mode to protobuf
 10. Connect local server transport nodes, start the server, create a transaction every second, and create a block every five seconds.
+11. Reconstructing the transaction pool, adding block broadcasting

 ## News
 1.log change => kitlog
+2.Change the encoding mode to protobuf

 ## bug: